HL7/davinci-epdx/source/pages/index.md

 See the [Table of Contents](toc.html) for more information.

 #### Latest Changes
+- (163) Add information on minimum fields to be supplied for clinical resources.
+Added sub-sections to 3-6 Data Mapping
 - (159) Fix section 6-2 for invalid title syntax
 - (158) Minor changes in Introduction section, Added DocumentReference Graceful write degradation, full IG review
 - (149) Removing MedicationDispense to enable IG Build